 This figure compares a measure of firm-level software intensity of patenting for the firms in our sample by the geographical region of their origin and the geographical region of invention.
 The data used to construct measures of software intensity come from the CASSIS patent database maintained by the U.S. Patent and Trademark Office and the NBER Patent Data Project database.
 Geography of invention is determined using geographical locations of all inventors listed on the patent document.
 T tests for differences in means across geographical groups show that differences are statistically significant at the 0.01 level in the case of all group pairs.
 (A) The software intensity variable is calculated as the share of software patents in total patents granted in the sample period, 1983-2004, averaged across all firms belonging to a given region of origin-region of invention combination.
-(B) The software intensity of citations variable is calculated as the share of citations warable by all patents granted to a firm in our sample period, 1983-2004, averaged across all firms belonging to a given region of origin-region of invention combination.
-(C) The software patents in total citations made by all patents granted to a firm in our sample period, 1983-2004, averaged across all firms belonging to a given region of origin-region of invention combination.
-(C) The software intensity measure used in (A), based on the share of software patents in total patents, is calculated separately for Japanese firms in the three subsectors of information technology.
+(B) The software intensity or invention combination in the software patents in total citations made by all patents granted to a firm in our sample period, 1983-2004, averaged across all firms belonging to a given region of origin-region of invention combination.
+(C) The software patents in total citations made by all patents granted to a firm in total patents, is calculated separately for Japanese firms in the three subsectors of information technology.
 (D) The software intensity measure used in (B), based on patent citations, is calculated separately for Japanese firms in the three subsectors of information technology.
-Tests for differences in means across geographical groups show that differences are statistically significant at the 0.01 level in the case of all group pairs except in the case of "electronics," and "semiconductors" where the region of invention is the United States.
+Tests for differences in means across geographical groups show that differences are statistically significant at the 0.01 level in the case of all group pairs except in the case of "electronics," and "semiconductors" where the region of origin in the United States.